Meet the Robinsons: Release

+Theatrical

 Over 600 REAL D Cinema digital 3D-equipped theaters presented the Disney Digital 3-D version of the film.
 In all theatrical showings, the standard version of the film was preceded by the 1938 Mickey Mouse short film Boat Builders, and the 3D version was preceded by the 1953 Donald Duck 3D short film Working for Peanuts.
 The final credits of the 3D version were left two-dimensional, except for the names of those who converted the film to 3D.
 This is also the first Walt Disney animated film to display the Walt Disney Animation Studios logo at the beginning; previous animated films from Walt Disney Animation Studios had only displayed the Walt Disney Pictures logo.

 Home media

 The DVD and Blu-ray versions were both released on October 23, 2007.
-Both versions feature a 1.78 widescreen aspect ratio and Dolby Digital 5.1 surround sound, music videos, the "Family Function 5000" game, deleted scenes, and other bonus features.
+Both versions feature a 1.78:1 widescreen aspect ratio and a Dolby Digital 5.1 surround sound audio, music videos, the "Family Function 5000" game, deleted scenes, and other bonus features.
 The DVD's audio commentary contains Anderson's narration, occasionally interrupted by himself as the Bowler Hat Guy.
-The Blu-ray also includes uncompressed 5.1 audio and a BD-J game, Bowler Hat Barrage!.
+The Blu-ray also includes an uncompressed 5.1 audio and a BD-J game, Bowler Hat Barrage!.
 A Blu-ray 3D was released on November 8, 2011.
 As of January 2008, the DVD had sold approximately 4 million copies.